Current Status - National

 Top 5 Things to Know

-• Medication abortion is facing increased federal scrutiny.
+• Medication abortion and contraception are facing growing scrutiny.

 Women’s Health